iamkanishka/Angular-RXJS/README.md

 52. What are RXJS Subjects, Benifits of Using the Subject over Observable in RXJS
 53. MultiCast and UniCast Observables, Why Subjects are Multicast and Observables are Unicast.
 54. Demo on How Subjects and Observables behaves as multicast and inicast with observers.
 55. Cold Observable vs Hot Observable.
-Learb differences between the cold and Hot Observable
+Learb differences between the cold and Hot Observable.
+56. How to Convert Cold Observable to Hot Observable using Subject with Example.